AllenOtto/airbnb-clone-project/README.md

 - Replacing or complementing REST APIs with more flexible, efficient data fetching
 - Reducing over-fetching and under-fetching of data
 - Enabling frontend teams to iterate faster without waiting for backend changes

+### Database Design

+1. ** User **

+Represents anyone using the platform—both guests and hosts.

+Important Fields:

+- id (primary key)
+- email (unique, for login)
+- first_name, last_name
+- phone_number
+- user_type

+Relationships:

+- A User can be a host who owns multiple Properties.
+- A User (as a guest) can create multiple Bookings.
+- A User can write multiple Reviews (as a guest for properties, or as a host for guests).

+2. ** Property **

+Represents a bookable listing (e.g. apartment) owned by a host.
+Important Fields:

+- id (primary key)
+- title (e.g., “Cozy Downtown Loft”)
+- description
+- location (city, country, or geocoordinates)
+- price_per_night
+- host_id (foreign key → User.id)

+Relationships:

+- A Property belongs to one User (the host).
+- A Property can have multiple Bookings.
+- A Property can receive multiple Reviews from guests.
+- Property may be associated with multiple Payments (via bookings)

+** 3. Booking **

+Represents a reservation made by a guest for a property over a date range.
+Important Fields:

+- id (primary key)
+- property_id (foreign key → Property.id)
+- guest_id (foreign key → User.id)
+- check_in_date
+- check_out_date
+- total_price
+- status (e.g., “confirmed”, “cancelled”, “completed”)

+Relationships:

+- A Booking belongs to one Property and one Guest (User).
+- A Booking triggers one or more Payments.
+- A completed Booking may lead to a Review from the guest.

+** 4. Review **

+Represents feedback from a guest about a property (and optionally, from a host about a guest).
+Important Fields:

+- id (primary key)
+- property_id (foreign key → Property.id)
+- reviewer_id (foreign key → User.id)
+- rating (e.g., 1–5 stars)
+- comment
+- created_at

+Relationships:

+- A Review is about one Property and written by one User (guest).
+- A Property can have many Reviews.
+- Host reviews of guests can be modeled similarly with a reviewee_id

+5. Payment

+Represents a financial transaction for a booking.
+Important Fields:

+- id (primary key)
+- booking_id (foreign key → Booking.id)
+- payer_id (foreign key → User.id)
+- amount
+- payment_method (e.g., “credit_card”, “mobile_money”)
+- status (e.g., “pending”, “completed”, “failed”)
+- transaction_id (from payment gateway)

+Relationships:

+- A Payment is linked to one Booking and one User (the payer).
+- A Booking typically has one primary Payment, though partial or split payments could be supported.
+- Payments are tied to the financial lifecycle of a booking.